trezor/trezor-firmware/docs/common/ethereum-definitions.md

 Generated binary definitions are available online at [publicly accessible website](https://data.trezor.io/eth_definitions) # TODO: update url.

-To get the desired definition (one at a time), URL can be composed in multiple ways and the structure is the same as it is described in the [file structure](#file-structure) section.
+To get the desired definition (one at a time), URL can be composed in multiple ways and the structure is the same as it is described in the [Zip/directory file structure](#zipdirectory-file-structure) section.
 Base URL format is `https://data.trezor.io/eth_definitions/LOOKUP_TYPE/ID/NAME`
 where:
 * `LOOKUP_TYPE` is one of `by_chain_id` or `by_slip44`